Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Create') and the resource ('Datadog incident'), and mentions the key fields (title, customer impact info).
-This distinguishes it from sibling tools like update-incident, get-incident, etc.
+The description clearly states the verb ('Create') and resource ('Datadog incident'), and mentions key inputs ('title and customer impact info').
+It distinguishes from sibling tools like delete-incident or get-incident, but does not explicitly contrast with related creation tools like create-case.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.